muratcan-yuksel/articles/web3/hashlips-nft/5-creating-dapp.md

 See?
 Now you'll only select after the part I've indicated with the second line of three backticks (```)

 - click verify and you're done.
+- NB !
+In write contract section, at the end, you'll see a withdraw field.
+It's actually the same thing as the `value` field on remix.
+Daniel puts 0 there.
+This withdraws I guess.